 Try the traditional sweet dish “loukoumades” – fried dough balls with honey and cinnamon on top - at Krinos, 87 Aiolou Str.

 Find the tavern named “Diporto” - maybe the oldest tavern in Athens.
 You’ll love everything on the small menu and you may have to share your table with friendly strangers.
-Try their wine from the barrels that line the walls, 9 Socratous str.
+Try their wine from the barrels that line the walls at 9 Socratous str.